 Prof. Dr. Jan Rath received his MA degree in cultural anthropology and urban studies and his PhD from Utrecht University.
-He is now Professor of Urban Sociology in the Department of Sociology , Fellow in the Institute for Migration and Ethnic Studies (IMES) and the Center for Urban Studies in the Amsterdam Institute for Social Science Research (AISSR) at the University of Amsterdam (UvA), Member of the IMISCOE Research Network, and the European Chair of International Metropolis.
+He is now Professor of Urban Sociology in the Department of Sociology, and Researcher in the Institute for Migration and Ethnic Studies (IMES) and the Center for Urban Studies in the Amsterdam Institute for Social Science Research (AISSR) at the University of Amsterdam (UvA).
+Furthermore, he is a a Chair of Metropolis International, a Research Fellow at the Migration Research Center (MiReKoc) at Koç University, Istanbul, and an Guest Professor at the Anton De Kom University of Suriname in Paramaribo.

 He has been active in various other disciplines, such as political science, sociology of law, economics and economic sociology.
 He previously held academic posts at the Center for the Study of Social Conflicts (COMT) in Leiden University, the Center for the Study of Multi-Ethnic Society (SMES) in Utrecht University, the Institute for the Sociology of Law in the Catholic University of Nijmegen, and the Department of Sociology in the University of California at Los Angeles (UCLA).